apache/apex-core/operator_development.md

 The constructor is the place where we initialize the non-transient data structures, since constructor is called just once per activation of an operator.
-In case of Word Count operator, we initialize the globalCounts variable in the constructor.
+With regards to Word Count operator, we initialize the globalCounts variable in the constructor.
 ``` java
 globalCounts = Maps.newHashMap();
 ```